Physical distancing measures

 Childminders and parents or carers should agree staggered drop off and collection times to minimise contact between families wherever possible.

-In practice we understand that there are times when another childminder or assistant may need to provide cover for children of other cohorts.
+In practice we understand that there are times when another childminder or assistant may need to provide cover for children of other groups.
 However, this should be for limited periods and physical distancing between adults from different households must be maintained.
-Childminders and assistants should ensure hygiene practices are carried out if they are caring for different cohorts of children.
-Depending on the delivery model and attendance pattern of children a childminder or assistant may care for more than one cohort of children over the week.
+Childminders and assistants should ensure hygiene practices are carried out if they are caring for different groups of children.
+Depending on the delivery model and attendance pattern of children a childminder or assistant may care for more than one group of children over the week.

 Children who require additional support should be cared for in line with their personal plan which should be kept under review as public health measures evolve.